-Harry Kane took another step toward England’s all-time goalscoring record with his strike in a 1-1 draw against Poland.
+Harry Kane finally became England’s all-time top goalscorer with his strike in a 2-1 win against Italy.

-Incredibly, the Tottenham striker has now found the net in 15 consecutive World Cup and European Championship qualifiers for the Three Lions.
-Coupled with his 2018 World Cup Golden Boot and four goals during the knockout stages of Euro 2020, it’s safe to say Kane does it when it counts.
+The Tottenham striker has found the net at all levels for the Three Lions, winning the 2018 World Cup Golden Boot, hitting four goals during the knockout stages of Euro 2020, and then scoring another two at the 2022 World Cup.
+It’s safe to say Kane does it when it counts.

-Kane’s latest strike takes him to 41 goals, one ahead of Michael Owen in sixth place.
-That the 28-year-old has achieved that number in just 64 caps is quite remarkable.
+Kane’s latest strike takes him to 54 goals, finally going one ahead of Wayne Rooney.
+That the 29-year-old has achieved that number in just 81 caps is quite remarkable.

-Only Jimmy Greaves, Gary Lineker, Sir Bobby Charlton and Wayne Rooney now stand between Kane and glory, but an important consideration in international goalscoring is just how many more games are played between nations now compared to a few decades ago.
+Kane now has immortality and glory, but an important consideration in international goalscoring is just how many more games are played between nations now compared to a few decades ago.

 With that in mind, how would England’s top-five goalscorers look based on strike rate, rather than outright goals?